SpottyMatt/raspios-itgmania-deb/README.md

 The version number, source control revision, and revision date used in the binary package will be determined automatically by looking at the `itgmania` binary that you compiled.

-The Raspberry Pi model will be determined by the [SpottyMatt/rpi-hw-info](https://github.com/SpottyMatt/rpi-hw-info) repository.
+The Raspberry Pi model will be determined by the [rpi-hw-info](https://pypi.org/project/rpi-hw-info/) PyPI package.

 If you want to package and distribute a different version, just compile a different version first!